M0NsTeRRR/awtrix-light-client/README.md

 ```
 `verify_ssl` used to verify https config (if accessing behind an HTTPS reverse proxy), can be `true`, `false`, or can point to a local ca bundle PEM encoded to validate local CA

+Environment variables can also be placed in a `.env` in the working directory.

 Example script
 ```py
 import asyncio